-Measure Details How did you spend your service pupil premium allocation last academic year?
-Additional SEMH TA support - Trauma Informed School Practitioner What was the impact of that spending on service pupil premium eligible pupils?
+How did you spend your service pupil premium allocation last academic year?
+Additional SEMH TA support in classroom - Ensuring Class Teacher focus is on quality first teaching.
+Head of School teaching maths 1 hour per day to this pupils cohort - reduced maths class size by half.
+What was the impact of that spending on service pupil premium eligible pupils?
 Reading and writing accelerated progress.
-Targeted WTS linked to prior attainment and achieved EXS.
-On track for maths attainment at EXS - limiting impact of prolonged school absence.
+Targeted WTS linked to prior attainment in KS1 and now achieving EXS.
+On track for maths attainment at EXS.